Eric Carle

 Eric Carle (June 25, 1929 – May 23, 2021) was an American author, designer and illustrator of children's books.
-His picture book The Very Hungry Caterpillar, first published in 1969, has been translated into more than 66 languages and sold more than 50 million copies.
-Carle's career as an illustrator and children's book author accelerated after he collaborated on Brown Bear, Brown Bear, What Do You See?.
-Carle illustrated more than 70 books, most of which he also wrote, and more than 145 million copies of his books have been sold around the world.
+His picture book The Very Hungry Caterpillar, first published in 1969, has been translated into more than 70 languages and sold more than 55 million copies.
+Carle illustrated over 70 children's books, most of which he also wrote.
+His books have sold more than 170 million copies around the world.